Marta Sánchez Soler

 Martha Fernanda Sánchez Soler (born 1941) is a Mexican sociologist and activist.
-She is the president of the Movimiento Migrante Mesoamericano (MMM), a movement initiated in 2006, which aims to help mothers of disappeared migrants to find their lost ones, by travelling via caravan for several days along routes they usually make during the illegal trip to the United States.
-In 2016, she was one of the 9 inspiring and influential Latin American women named in the BBC 100 Women list.
+She is the president of the Movimiento Migrante Mesoamericano (MMM), a movement initiated in 2006, which aims to help mothers of migrants who have disappeared find their lost ones by travelling via caravan for several days along routes they usually make during their trip from their home country toward the United States.
+In 2016, she was one of the nine inspiring and influential Latin American women named in the BBC's 100 Women list.

 Early life

-Sánchez Soler was born in France in 1941 to refugees fleeing Francoist Spain.
+Sánchez Soler was born in Montauban, France in 1941 to refugees fleeing Francoist Spain.
 She was raised in Mexico and then completed her university studies in the United States, majoring in social science at San Diego State University of California.
-Her second husband, José Jacques y Medina, was a student activist, who fled to the United States to avoid an arrest for protest during the Mexican Student Movement of 1968.
+Her second husband, José Jacques y Medina, was a student activist who fled to the United States to avoid an arrest for protest during the Mexican Student Movement of 1968.